ibm-cloud-docs/watson/getting-started-cf.md

 # Cloud Foundry command-line interface

-You can use the `cf` command-line interface (CLI) tool to work with {{site.data.keyword.Bluemix}} applications on your local system.
+You can use the `cf` command-line interface (CLI) tool to work with {{site.data.keyword.cloud}} applications on your local system.
 The tool provides a rich interface for a full development experience.
 {: shortdesc}

 For more information about working with Cloud Foundry tools for application development, see [How Cloud Foundry works with {{site.data.keyword.cloud_notm}}](/docs/overview/cf.html) and the [Cloud Foundry Documentation ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://docs.cloudfoundry.org/){: new_window}.